Professional Reviews

 Another thing to keep in mind when determining costs is the price of additional testing.
 If you just want to confirm whether you have Native American ancestry, an autosomal test like you find with AncestryDNA is sufficient.

 However, if you want to know which side of your family has Native American roots, you’ll need mtDNA and Y-DNA tests.
-Some companies, like FamilyTreeDNA and EasyDNA, charge extra for these screenings, and their costs can run into the hundreds.
+Some companies, like FamilyTreeDNA charge extra for these screenings, and their costs can run into the hundreds.
 Other companies like Living DNA include this information in the cost of a basic kit.

 If you purchase a Native American ancestry DNA test kit from a company that also includes a family tree builder, you’ll want to pay attention to any additional fees that come with the use of the service.